toriyasu/administrate-field-nested_has_many/README.md

 # Administrate::Field::NestedHasMany

-A plugin for nested has_many forms in [Administrate].
+A plugin for nested has_many forms in [Administrate], forked for rails 5 support.

 ## Usage